deansher/Cy/README.md

 features, would create an insanely high-productivity development environment.
 Obviously, there is a lot to be decided and proven along that long path!

-In the ultra-long-term, this is secretly an AI project.
-It is too soon to tell the full story, but the basic outline is easy: adaptive computation needs a way to efficiently explore a space of algorithms that is dense in useful behaviors.
+In the ultra-long-term, this is an AI project.
+That is so far in the future that there's no reason to tell the full story (ask me if you are actually interested), but the basic outline is easy: adaptive computation needs a way to efficiently explore a space of algorithms that is dense in useful behaviors.
 If we get better and better at suggesting the best component or function for the human programmer to use in a particular context, then we also get better and better at knowing the densest regions of useful algorithmic behavior for automatic exploration.
 Anyway, it is a fine line between the valuable emergent complexity of a large number of smoothly collaborating human programmers and the added value of adding automatic algorithm discovery in some areas.
 Staq starts with the former and aspires to the latter.

 Object Model